At the moment we are recruiting:

 - Register to volunteer

-To become an awareness raising microvolunteer you must be 18 and identify as a woman as we will send you helpline stickers which we usually put up in women’s bathrooms.
+To become an awareness raising microvolunteer you must be 18 and identify as a woman* or non binary person as we will send you helpline stickers which we usually put up in women’s bathrooms. (woman* – trans and cis women are welcome to apply)

 You can register your interest to volunteer by filling out this form.